peaceebika/POWER-BI-DASHBOARD/README.md

 ## 🔹 **Dashboard Overview**
-The report is structured into three pages: one for the home and visualization, the second for an overall summary and the other for a more detailed breakdown of the project.
+The report is structured into three pages: a home page with visualizations, a second page providing an overall summary, and a third page offering a more detailed breakdown of the project
 ### 🔹**Page 1: Report Navigation**
 ![Dashboard Page 1](/Assest/image0.png)
 **The buttons below help users seamlessly explore the report:**